If you have never, or rarely, visited an Orthodox church it can seem “foreign” and confusing at first. Please keep in mind:

 St Timothy has a parking lot as well as ample street parking.
 There are three entrance doors:

-- The door facing Central Avenue leads directly into the narthex and nave.
+- The door facing Central Avenue leads into the narthex and nave.

 - The door facing Link Road leads into the administrative area.
-Classrooms, choir room, bookstore and Father's office are in this part of the church, and the hallway toward the parish hall and nave.
+Classrooms, choir room, bookstore, and Father John's office are in this part of the church, and the hallway toward the parish hall and nave.

 When in church...